Maisie’s now delivers. Order online.

 The Schaefers adopted their one-eyed foxhound in 2025, after watching the Puppy Bowl.
 Her name — chosen by their son — means “little pearl” in Gaelic.
 She came home already blind in one eye.
 It doesn’t slow her down.

 She caught our hearts with her brave spirit, her silliness, her joyful way of just doing the simple things.
-Every single person she meets is her new friend.— Christine Schaefer
+Every single person she meets is her new friend.— Christine G.D.
+Schaefer

 That, Christine says, is the spirit they wanted at the center of the restaurant.